 - API Token Secret: Platform API token stored in a Secret Text credential in the Jenkins credential store

 The plugin can be run in two ways:

 - Step in a Pipeline project

 - Uleska Instance: As configured in Global Config, select from dropdown or insert Name as string

 - Application ID: UUID of the application to scan a version of

 - Version ID: UUID of the version to scan

-- Block Build on Failure: Whether or not to propagate the failure of the scan request to the build
+- Block Build on Failure: Whether to propagate the failure of the scan request to the build

 Scroll down to Post-build Actions and select UleskaScanner from the Add post-build action dropdown

 step([ $class: 'UleskaScanner', uleskaInstanceName: 'Live', applicationId: '00000000-1111-2222-3333-444444444444', versionId: 'aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee', toolkitName: 'Uleska Code Scan', propagateFailure: true ])